-- 1 The ruling chamber opened own-initiative proceedings for the determination of the level of multipliers, the level of any discount at entry points from LNG facilities, and at entry points from and exit points to infrastructure developed with the purpose of ending the isolation of Member States in respect of their gas transmission systems, and the level of discounts for interruptible standard capacity products at all interconnection points. - 2 Notification of the opening of proceedings was given in the Official Gazette 20/2020 of 28 October 2020 and simultaneously on the Bundesnetzagentur's website. - The draft decision in German and in English was published on the Bundesnetzagentur website on 20 January 2021 for consultation.
-The publication was accompanied by a brief statement that the consultation pursuant to Article 28(1) of Regulation (EU) 2017/460 would run until 26 February 2021.
-Legally binding, however, is solely the German version. - This publication and the consultation, by analogy with section 73(1a) sentence 1 EnWG and section 28(2) para 4 of the Administrative Procedure Act (VwVfG), took the place of the individual hearing required under section 67(1) EnWG for each party addressed. - Pursuant to Article 28(1) of Regulation (EU) 2017/460, the national regulatory authority must consider the positions of national regulatory authorities of directly connected Member States in its decision.
-On 20 January 2021, the consultation documents were submitted to the Agency within the meaning of Article 1(1) of Regulation (EC) No 713/2009 (hereinafter "ACER").
-The national regulatory authorities of the neighbouring Member States were informed of the start of the consultation in a letter dated 20 January 2021. - On 20 October 2020, the Bundesnetzagentur notified the regulatory authorities of the federal states of the opening of proceedings in accordance with section 55(1) sentence 2 EnWG and on 20 January 2021 it gave the authorities the opportunity to comment on the intended determination in accordance with section 58(1) sentence 2 EnWG.
-Likewise, the Bundeskartellamt was given the opportunity on 20 January 2021 to state its views on the intended determination in accordance with section 58(1) sentence 2 EnWG. - 7 The Committee of representatives of the federal state regulatory authorities was given the opportunity to comment in accordance with section 60a(2) sentence 1 EnWG on 18 February 2021. - 18 responses to the draft determination were received.
-They were published on the Bundesnetzagentur website in a version from which any business and trade secrets had been removed.
+- The ruling chamber opened own-initiative proceedings for the determination of the level of multipliers, the level of any discount at entry points from LNG facilities and at entry points from and exit points to infrastructure developed with the purpose of ending the isolation of Member States in respect of their gas transmission systems, and the level of discounts for interruptible standard capacity products at all interconnection points. - Notification of the opening of proceedings was given in the Official Gazette 20/2022 of 19 October 2022 and simultaneously on the Bundesnetzagentur's website. - The draft decision in German and in English was published on the Bundesnetzagentur website on 15 February 2023 for consultation.
+The publication was accompanied by a brief statement that the consultation pursuant to Article 28(1) of Regulation (EU) 2017/460 would run until 15 March 2023.
+Only the German version is legally binding. - This publication and the consultations, by analogy with section 73(1a) sentence 1 EnWG and section 28(2) para 4 of the Administrative Procedure Act (VwVfG), took the place of the individual hearing required under section 67(1) EnWG for each party addressed. - Pursuant to Article 28(1) of Regulation (EU) 2017/460, the national regulatory authority must consider the positions of national regulatory authorities of directly connected Member States in its decision.
+The national regulatory authorities of the neighbouring Member States were informed of the start of the consultation in a letter dated 23 February 2023.
+On 22 February 2023, the consultation documents were submitted to the Agency within the meaning of Article 1(1) of Regulation (EC) No 713/2009 (hereinafter "ACER"). - On 7 October 2022, the Bundesnetzagentur notified the regulatory authorities of the federal states of the opening of proceedings in accordance with section 55(1) sentence 2 EnWG and on 17 February 2023 gave the authorities the opportunity to comment on the intended determination in accordance with section 58(1) sentence 2 EnWG.
+Likewise, the Bundeskartellamt was given the opportunity on 17 February 2023 to state its views on the intended determination in accordance with section 58(1) sentence 2 EnWG. - The Committee of representatives of the federal state regulatory authorities was given the opportunity to comment in accordance with section 60a(2) sentence 1 EnWG on 20 April 2023. - Nine responses to the draft determination were received.
+They were published on the Bundesnetzagentur website in a version from which any trade and business secrets had been removed.
 The responses may be summarised as follows:

 a.
-General
+Multipliers